Welcome to SWO

 Featured Books

-A glimpse at life stories, the poetry, and prayers of Sufis Khvajeh Abdullah Ansari, Hakim Omar Khayyam, Khvajeh Shamsuddin Mohammad Hafiz, Moulana Jalaluddin Balkhi (Rumi), Moulana Shah Maghsoud Sadegh Angha, and Ezzeddin Nasafi.
+Life stories, poetry, prayers of Sufis Khvajeh Abdullah Ansari, Hakim Omar Khayyam, Khvajeh Shamsuddin Mohammad Hafiz, Moulana Jalaluddin Rumi, Moulana Shah Maghsoud Sadegh Angha, Ezzeddin Nasafi.

-The wisdom sayings and selected teachings of Dr. Nahid Angha drawn from numerous sources and organized into categories including: Nature, Life, Heart, Longing, Love, Peace, Meditation and Transformation, The Journey, and Spiritual Discipline.
+Wisdom sayings and selected teachings of Dr. Nahid Angha organized into categories including: Life, Longing, Heart, Nature, Love, Peace, Meditation, Transformation, and Spiritual Discipline.

 SWO Council